 After few minutes, finally, there it was – the Heart Reef.
 I felt my heart melting.
 OMG!
 I was so mesmerized by its beauty that I froze and did not click as many pictures as I wanted to.
 The experience was truly magical and lived up to its expectations and the hype.

-Heart Reef has been one of the best things I have ever seen in my life.
-It was totally worth the effort and the time.
-I would say this is definitely a must do during a visit to Australia.
+The Heart Reef has been one of the best and the spectacular things I have ever seen in my life.
+It was totally worth the effort, the cost and the time.
+I would say seeing the Heart Reef is definitely a must do during your visit to Australia.
 And hey, after all even nature believes in love and that’s why we have the natural corals in a heart shape (like seriously!).